-A white filling or resin composite bonding is a tooth-colored, plastic-based dental material used in the restoration of small to medium-sized cavities and defects.
+A white fillings Boca Raton or resin composite bonding is a tooth-colored, plastic-based dental material used in the restoration of small to medium-sized cavities and defects.

 What is a White Filling or Resin Composite Bonding?